sakshiphadke/formula1-data-engineering-databricks/README.md

 - Importance of business keys in incremental pipelines
 - Snapshot vs cumulative data modeling
 - Designing re-runnable and idempotent pipelines
+- Practical experience with Delta Lake for incremental data storage at both file and table levels.

 Future Enhancements:
 - Add constructor and driver performance trends